 Many people in the workforce have been affected by the pandemic.
 Work-from-home implementations could have existed for some companies prior to the pandemic, and that made it easier for them to adapt to a full work-from-home regime.
 For others, work-from-home was never an option, and the pandemic changed it all for them.
 For students, it became a study-from-home model.

 It seems like the world has adapted to life with the existence of the COVID-19 virus.
 Restricted measures around the globe have been lifted, and many are living the new normal life of an endemic era.
-Some workplaces have resumed working in the office, others have incorporated a hybrid structure or retained their work-from-home model.
+Some workplaces have resumed working in the office, while others have incorporated a hybrid structure or retained their work-from-home model.
 For any working individual who falls within these categories, implementing good healthy boundaries between work and home is important, hence this brings us to the next point of office environmental wellness.

-Spending close to eight hours a day in an office space can be tiring, it will also daunt a lot on those who encounter work politics.
+Spending close to eight hours a day in an office space can be tiring, it will also daunt a lot of those who encounter work politics.
 Thus, being able to create a supportive working area is crucial for one’s mental well-being.
-Since you are unable to control other people’s thoughts nor behaviours, what you are able to control is your surroundings at work.
+Since you are unable to control other people’s thoughts or behaviours, what you are able to control is your surroundings at work.
 Perhaps, you can consider reducing the amount of interaction time with toxic people and equip yourself with certain coping methods that could help eliminate the bad aura.
 Placing an item that keeps you grounded and calm, at a visible spot where you can easily access can help to nurture positivity and encouragement to get by the time that you spend in the office.

 Everyone’s lifestyle is different, just like how yours would be different from your friends.
-There are many ways to create wellness with the environments that we are in.
-If you find that you have some difficulties in identifying or unsure of how to start your wellness journey, reach out to us!.
+There are many ways to create wellness in the environments that we are in.
+If you find that you have some difficulties in identifying or are unsure of how to start your wellness journey, reach out to us!
 Give yourself this opportunity, and let our counsellors, coaches and psychologists assist you by introducing wellness options into your life.
 It is never too late to embark on your true well-being journey in life.